 We frogs understand that the pool can make or break a hotel selection.
 (We’ve even ranked our favorite hotel pools at Disney World resorts.
-Psst, our #1 is on this list, too!)
+Psst, our No. 1 is on this list, too!)
 Florida is rightfully called the Sunshine State, and no matter what time of the year you visit, the nearly year-round warm weather will likely cooperate with your pool time.
 However, some hotels really raise the bar with pool areas that feature lazy rivers, massive water slides or splash pads.
 If you’re looking for a hotel that goes above and beyond when it comes to relaxing poolside, check out these extra special Orlando water park hotels!
 We’re not kidding when we think that tadpoles and frog parents alike could spend a whole day swimming and splashing at these spots.
 Just don’t froget your sunscreen!

 The Frog Family’s Favorite Orlando Water Park Hotels